tadeugr/kubexample/README.md

 ./benchmark.sh
 ```

 > **Why all this?** This is the closest we can get to a production environment regarding Load Balancing.
-Since we are not running Kubernetes on the cloud (nor using MetalLB), there is no Kubernetes service `type: LoadBalancer`.
-Luckly any Kubernetes service supports under the hood a very basic Round Robin load balancing, we are just making sure we are using a Kubernetes service FQDN.
+Since we are not running Kubernetes on the cloud (nor using MetalLB), there is no Kubernetes service `type: LoadBalancer`. luckily any Kubernetes service supports under the hood a very basic Round Robin Load Balancing, we are just making sure we are using a Kubernetes service FQDN.

 Now if go to Grafana you should see metrics being populated.